 Yes all newly purchased iTunes music videos will play in MegaSeg.
 However while MegaSeg has always been able to play older DRM copy-protected audio files, some older iTunes videos purchased prior to 2009 may not play.
 Apple has since removed all DRM copy‐protection from audio and music video content in 2009.

-If you have previously purchased a protected DRM music video, Apple gives you two possible ways to upgrade it to iTunes Plus (DRM‐free).
+If you have previously purchased a protected DRM music video, Apple gives you two possible ways to upgrade it to DRM‐free.
 First using the new iCloud service in iTunes, you can see all previously purchased tracks and re-download a fresh copy of any track.
-This may render a new DRM-free copy at no cost (but not always).
+This may render a new DRM-free copy at no cost.
 The other option is via the iTunes Match service which for a low flat rate will upgrade everything in your library to new DRM-free copies, including any tracks you may ripped yourself from CD at a lower quality (up to 25,000 tracks).

-Again, while it is not necessary to upgrade any of your older audio DRM tracks since they will continue to play in MegaSeg fine as is, the iTunes Plus format does double the bit rate to 256 kbps.
+Again, while it is not necessary to upgrade any of your older audio DRM tracks since they will continue to play in MegaSeg fine as is, the newer format doubles the bit rate to 256 kbps.

-Yes, just open System Preferences, click on Displays, and then turn off the option called Mirroring.
-This will give you two discrete desktops, the main desktop with the menu bar on your main computer’s screen, and another secondary desktop that can be used for MegaSeg’s video playback.
-When you select the Video > Full Screen menu options, MegaSeg will automatically detect if you have a 2nd display connected and show the video full screen on that display (or video output).
-Otherwise you can set MegaSeg’s Video window to Normal Size, and drag the video window to the 2nd display (desktop), and then select the Full Screen video option again.
-Note, you can also turn the Mirroring option on and off from the menu bar if you enable the “Show Displays in Menu Bar” option in the System Preferences > Displays settings.
+First open the Mac’s System Preferences from the Apple menu, click on Displays, and uncheck the Mirroring option.
+This will give you two discrete desktops, the main desktop with the menu bar on your computer’s screen, and another secondary desktop that can be used for MegaSeg’s video playback.
+Note, you can also turn the Mirroring option on and off from the menu bar if you enable the “Show Displays in Menu Bar” option.

 Yes!
-In OS X Mountain Lion there’s a new “AirPlay” output device you can select in MegaSeg’s Device settings for preview or main playlist output.
+In OS X 10.8+ there’s an “AirPlay” output device you can select in MegaSeg’s Device settings for preview or main playlist output.
 For Mac’s running OS X 10.7 or older, you can use a program called AirFoil from Rogue Amoeba, to send MegaSeg’s audio to any AirPlay compatible device, such as the Airport Express.

 You’ll need to pick up an “1/8 inch stereo to RCA audio cable” from your local stereo store.
 If you experience a hum or buzz in the audio, Radio Shack sells an audio cable “ground loop isolator” which help eliminate the hum caused by pesky ground loops.
 You should only need this if you hear a hum or buzz using a standard cable.